-- conducting the tender process and making recommendations to the board, about the appointment, reappointment and removal of the external auditor, and approving the remuneration and terms of engagement of the external auditor; - reviewing and monitoring the external auditor's independence and objectivity; - reviewing the effectiveness of the external audit process, taking into consideration relevant UK professional and regulatory requirements; - developing and implementing policy on the engagement of the external auditor to supply non-audit services, ensuring there is prior approval of non-audit services, considering the impact this may have on independence, taking into account the relevant regulations and ethical guidance in this regard, and reporting to the board on any improvement or action required; and - reporting to the board on how it has discharged its responsibilities. - 26.
-The annual report should describe the work of the audit committee, including: - the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed; - an explanation of how it has assessed the independence and effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm, when a tender was last conducted and advance notice of any retendering plans; - in the case of a board not accepting the audit committee's recommendation on the external auditor appointment, reappointment or removal, a statement from the audit committee explaining its recommendation and the reasons why the board has taken a different position (this should also be supplied in any papers recommending appointment or reappointment); - where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit; and - an explanation of how auditor independence and objectivity are safeguarded, if the external auditor provides non-audit services. - 27.
-The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position, performance, business model and strategy.

-- 28. The board should carry out a robust assessment of the company's emerging and principal risks.
-The board should confirm in the annual report that it has completed this assessment, including a description of its principal risks, what procedures are in place to identify emerging risks, and an explanation of how these are being managed or mitigated. - 29.
-The board should monitor the company's risk management and internal control systems and, at least annually, carry out a review of their effectiveness and report on that review in the annual report.
-The monitoring and review should cover all material controls, including financial, operational and compliance controls. - 30.
-In annual and half-yearly financial statements, the board should state whether it considers it appropriate to adopt the going concern basis of accounting in preparing them, and identify any material uncertainties to the company's ability to continue to do so over a period of at least twelve months from the date of approval of the financial statements. - 31.
-Taking account of the company's current position and principal risks, the board should explain in the annual report how it has assessed the prospects of the company, over what period it has done so and why it considers that period to be appropriate.
-The board should state whether it has a reasonable expectation that the company will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, drawing attention to any qualifications or assumptions as necessary.
+- monitoring and reviewing the effectiveness of the company's internal audit function, or where there is not one, considering annually whether there is a need for one and making a recommendation to the board; and - reporting to the board on how it has discharged its responsibilities. - 26.
+The annual report should describe the work of the audit committee, including: - the matters set out in the Audit Committees and the External Audit: Minimum Standard; and - where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit. - 27.
+The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position, performance, business model and strategy. - 28.
+The board should carry out a robust assessment of the company's emerging and principal risks.8 The board should confirm in the annual report that it has completed this assessment, including a description of its principal risks, and an explanation of how these are being managed or mitigated.
+The board should explain what procedures are in place to identify and manage emerging risks. - 29.
+The board should monitor the company's risk management and internal control framework and, at least annually, carry out a review of its effectiveness.
+The monitoring and review should cover all material controls, including financial, operational, reporting and compliance controls.
+The board should provide in the annual report: - A description of how the board has monitored and reviewed the effectiveness of the framework; - a declaration of effectiveness of the material controls as at the balance sheet date; and - a description of any material controls which have not operated effectively as at the balance sheet date, the action taken, or proposed, to improve them and any action taken to address previously reported issues9.

-9 Principal risks should include, but are not necessarily limited to, those that could result in events or circumstances that might threaten the company's business model, future performance, solvency or liquidity and reputation.
-In deciding which risks are principal risks companies should consider the potential impact and probability of the related events or circumstances, and the timescale over which they may occur.
+- 8 Principal risks should include, but are not necessarily limited to, those that could result in events or circumstances that might threaten the company's business model, future performance, solvency or liquidity and reputation.
+In deciding which risks are principal risks companies should consider the potential impact and probability of the related events or circumstances, and the timescale over which they may occur. - 9 This Provision will apply for financial years beginning on or after 1 January 2026.
+Until then, Provision 29 of the 2018 UK Corporate Governance Code applies.